-The administrative child protection cases OAH hears for the Department of Health and Social Services relate to substantiation of abuse or neglect findings that may affect licensing or other decisions concerning children.
+The administrative child protection cases OAH hears for the Department of Health and Social Services relate to substantiation of abuse or neglect findings that may affect facility or foster care licensing or other decisions concerning children.
 These adjudications serve a purpose different from that of child protection cases heard by the courts.